Linkurious/documentation-resources/Customer Support Procedures/LKE-v4.0-migration.md

 - The dashboard search bar has been removed.
 To start an investigation, users will have first to open a visualization.
 - There's a new admin right to manage resources.

+# Worker pool
+The worker pool has been introduced to handle heavy computation tasks by offloading it from the main Linkurious enterprise process.
+Currently, the worker pool is used for running alerts, custom queries and visualization layouts.

+***Impacted clients:***

+- Every customer

+***Benefits:***

+- Enhanced the responsiveness of the application by offloading heavy computation tasks to separate threads.

+***Impacts:***

+- The configuration `advanced.layoutWorkers` has been removed from the configuration file as the layout computation is now handled by the worker pool.

 ## Security updates